monitoring-MDPs/premise/README.md

 ```

 The file `stats_main.pdf` now contains the tables as in the paper.
-To recreate the original tables, please run  `python premise/generate_tables.py paper_stats`.

 ### Reference statistics

-We have collected reference statistics that we used in the paper in `paper_stats`
+To recreate the original tables, please first run  `python premise/generate_tables.py paper_stats` (this will generate the right `tableX.tex`)

 ## Algorithms